We could see 2 hurricanes at the same time this week

 Hurricane Danielle

-Danielle is located about 835 miles west-northwest of The Azores with maximum sustained winds of 75 miles per hour.
-It’s moving northeast at 8 mph with hurricane-force-winds extending outward up to 25 miles from the storm’s center and tropical-storm-force winds extending outward up to 150 miles.
-The system is forecast to weaken over the next several days, and will likely have no impact on the United States.
+According to the NHC’s latest advisory, Danielle is located about 835 miles west-northwest of The Azores with maximum sustained winds of 75 mph.
+It is moving northeast at 8 mph with hurricane-force winds extending outward up to 25 miles from the storm’s center and tropical storm-force winds extending outward up to 150 miles.
+The system is forecast to weaken over the next several days and will likely have no impact on the United States.

 Tropical Storm Earl

-The hurricane center said Earl is looking a bit disheveled as it moves about 345 miles off St. Thomas.
-The storm has maximum sustained winds of 65 mph and is traveling north at 7 mph with tropical-storm-force winds extending outward up to 115 miles from the storm’s center.
+At 5 a.m.
+ET, the hurricane center said Earl was looking a bit disheveled as it moved about 345 miles off St. Thomas.
+The storm had maximum sustained winds of 65 mph and was traveling north at 7 mph with tropical storm-force winds extending outward up to 115 miles from the storm’s center.

-Earl is forecast to strengthen over the next couple days as it moves north and north-northwestward.
-It’s expected to turn toward the north-northeast on Wednesday night and Thursday.
+Earl is forecast to strengthen over the next couple of days as it moves north and north-northwestward.
+It’s expected to turn toward the north-northeast Wednesday night and Thursday.

 “Interests in Bermuda should monitor the progress of Earl,” the hurricane center said.